CALL FOR THE 2021 ANNUAL MEETING

-The Congregational Summer Assembly Annual Meeting shall be held on Saturday, August 4, 2018 at 9:30 a.m. in the Assembly Building, CSA, Frankfort, Michigan.
-The following business will be before the meeting:
+The Congregational Summer Assembly Annual Meeting will be held on Saturday, July 31, 2021 at 9:30 a.m.
+EDT at the Assembly Building located at 2128 Pilgrim Highway, Frankfort, MI.

 of ____________________________________________________________________do hereby constitute and appoint _____________________________________

 _______________________________________ my proxy at the meeting of the Congregational Summer Assembly to be held at CSA on the _____day of ____________ 20____.